Prior Learning Assessment Programs

 - Students must have an active record with Sinclair.

 The College Board's AP Program (http://apcentral.collegeboard.com) offers high school students the opportunity to earn college course credit by providing examinations in 34 introductory courses in 20 fields.
 To have AP scores reported to Sinclair Community College, use school code 1720.
 For AP exams taken previously, contact the College Board at (888)-225-5427 or via the College Board website (https://apstudent.collegeboard.org) to request that an official score report be sent to Sinclair.
 Students with an AP exam score of 3 or above will be awarded the aligned course(s) and credits for the AP exam(s) successfully completed.
+Additional information can be found on the PLA website.

 American Council on Education (ACE)